 It doesn’t matter if you’re finding a name for your new LLC or foreign qualifying under an alternate name – all Mississippi business names must:

-- Contain the words “limited liability company,” or the abbreviation “L.L.C.” or “LLC”
+- Contain the words “limited liability company” or the abbreviations “L.L.C.” or “LLC”

 - Be completely distinguishable from all other names on record with the Mississippi Secretary of State